serkan-ozal/hazelcast-aware/README.md

 2. Usage
 =======

-To find and make thses classes or fields Hazelcast aware, there are two ways:
+To find and make these classes or fields Hazelcast aware, there are two ways:

 1) You just need to call explicitly making aware method at startup in anywhere of your application.